cxvisa/Wave/README.md

 https://github.com/brocadeodl/ODL-Proxy/tree/genesis

+*Only the Wave (the core framework) that has no Networking / Storage specifics is absorbed into this repository.*

-Vidyasagara Guntaka maintains a private repository on GitHub further developing this framework and hopes to make it public for general usage.
-He is currently coding C++ and Java variants of the framework and has Python and Go variants in sight so that the micro services running in Wave cluster can be polyglot.
+Vidyasagara Guntaka maintains this repository on GitHub further developing the Wave framework.
+He is Currently coding C++ and Java variants of the framework and has Python and Go variants in sight so that the micro services running in Wave cluster can be polyglot.

+**C++**

 CODE LAYOUT
 -----------
 ```
-Wave/
+Wave/C++
 ├── application
 ├── build
 ├── postboot